 ” ‘The CIA code word for him is The Mingrelian.
 That’s a tribe or clan in the Republic of Georgia, that’s been prominent in the Caucases since the dawn of civilization.
 Mingrelians were among the first Christians and remained Christian through Mongol, Persian, and Turkish invasions.
 Their aristocracy maintained an independent principality along the coast of the Black Sea until the whole region was swallowed up by the Russian Czar in the 19th century, and then they became an integral part of the Georgian society and culture.
 Though they’re prominent in government and business, they cling to the memory of their former glory and independence, and to the Mingrelian dialect as a second language.
 Other Georgians joke about it, but there is an undercurrent of suspicion of Mingrelian conspiracies in business or government.’ “

 An assassination attempt on the Russian president Dmitry Medvedov occurs as he is in Georgia to mend fences and control public relations.
 Captain Boyd Chailland has recently recovered from his last mission that left him with a fractured skull, gun shot through the lung, three collapsed vertebrae, two broken ribs, a part of his scapula and a rib on the right side of his body missing.
 From a psychological standpoint Boyd is suffering from survivors guilt, vivid flashbacks, and post traumatic stress disorder.
-The sacrifices you make for your country, but when you consider yourself an action officer and a lover of “black ops, injuries are just part of the game.
+The sacrifices you make for your country, but when you consider yourself an action officer and a lover of “black ops”, injuries are just part of the game.
 In his recovery he is being reassigned from his current position as a journeyman F-16 pilot and flight leader at the Shaw air force base in Colombia, South Carolina to learning to fly the C-130 in Little Rock, Arkansas.
 Two weeks into his training on the C-130 Boyd is hastily assigned to CIA headquarters in Langley, Virginia where he is provided the parameters of his next mission.
 His first objective is to report to CIA training base in Camp Peary where he will learn the craft of espionage.
-After completion, his next mission if he chooses to accept it is to make contact with The Mingrelian, a man the CIA has never seen.
+After completion, his next mission if he chooses to accept it is to make contact with The Mingrelian, a man the CIA has never seen but is well aware of.
 Meeting the unknown man is one thing, falling in love while protecting his daughter Ekaterina is another.
 Eyes up, watch your step, and tread lightly.

 The Iranian nuclear program have all the tools they need, they have the blueprint as well as the personnel, all they need are the detonators.
 Currently the Islamic Republic of Iran have noticed a glitch in the system, a traitor is stealing their secrets for obtaining nukes and notifying the United States.
 This revelation has only expedited the procurement process and forced Boyd to make contact with the Mingrelian before it’s too late.